AI-Unicamp/CONNIE-particle-classifier/README.md

 ## Acknowledgments

-Developed as part of research with the [CONNIE Collaboration](http://connieexperiment.org).
+Developed as part of research with the CONNIE Collaboration.
-Special thanks to collaborators from UNICAMP, UFRJ, and associated institutions.

----

-## Contact

-**Sara Mirthis Dantas dos Santos**
-Dept. of Computer Engineering and Automation (DCA)
-Universidade Estadual de Campinas (UNICAMP)
-s224018@dac.unicamp.br